axel-rock/minimal-lightbox/README.md

 ## Usage

-Currently, only img tags with `data-action=zoom` will be picked up on page load and bound to be zoomable.
+Currently, only img tags with `data-action=zoom` or class `image-zoom` will be picked up on page load and bound to be zoomable.
 This module is dependent on classes/styles to produce the lightbox effect, so your mileage may vary on certain older browsers.

 You'll need to include the styles as well.